drnic/sample2-sidecar-buildpack/README.md

 ## Highlights

-This project is first-and-foremostly a supply buildpack, which also includes an application for dev/testing/demonstration.
+Like [sample1-sidecar-buildpack](https://github.com/drnic/sample2-sidecar-buildpack), this project is first-and-foremostly a supply buildpack, which also includes an application for dev/testing/demonstration.

+Unlike sample1, this project also includes the source code for [`config-server`](src/config-server-sidecar), as well as a script for compilation and storing to an AWS S3 bucket ([`scripts/build_and_upload.sh`](scripts/build_and_upload.sh)).

 A supply buildpack can be used in addition to a normal buildpack to inject additional software/libraries/executables/files into the application droplet and runtime containers.
+This buildpack injects a pre-compiled executable `config-server` into the application droplet, which can then be run as a sidecar by the application.

 A supply buildpack needs: